Melbourne City FC Player of the Year

 The Melbourne City Player of the Year award, more commonly known as the Scott Jamieson Medal (Note: Name used for men's award.) is an official award given by Melbourne City Football Club to the best performing player (men's and women's) from the club over the course of the season.

-The inaugural men's award was handed to Clint Bolton in 2011, and the inaugural women's award was handed to Aivi Luik in 2015.
+The inaugural men's award was handed to Clint Bolton in 2011, and the inaugural women's award was handed to Aivi Luik in 2016.

-Kai Trewin is the most recent men's winner of the award, following the 2024–25 men's season and Taylor Otto is the most recent women's winner of the award, following the 2024–25 women's season.
+Aziz Behich is the most recent men's winner of the award, following the 2025–26 men's season and Rebekah Stott is the most recent women's winner of the award, following the 2025–26 women's season.

 Men's award recipients

 Clint Bolton won the inaugural and back-to-back awards in 2010 and 2011.

 Aaron Mooy became the second and only other player to win the award twice.

 Bruno Fornaroli was the first foreigner to win the award.